littlefattiger/DDIA/chapter7.md

 The Meaning of ACID: **atomicity, consistency, isolation, and durability**. everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction

+* Locks and compare-and-set operations assume that there is a single up-to-date copy of the data.